build-trust/ockam-website/src/content/learn/how-to-guides/using-add-ons/vaults/microchip.md

 ockamd --role initiator --route udp://$PC_IP:$PC_PORT --local-socket $RASP_IP:$RASP_PORT --service-public-key $COPIED_RESPONDER_PUBLIC_KEY --service-address 01242020 -s atecc -v ATECC
 ```

 This launches `ockamd` ready to capture time-series data from stdin.
 The "initiator" creates a
 [**secure channel**](/learn/concepts/secure_channels) with the "responder" and
 all messages sent between them are fully encrypted, end-to-end.
 Note that you aren't signing or
 managing certificates, or having to set up TLS anywhere in this architecture!

 !["ATECC demo"](./assets/ATECC-working.png)

 ---

 Thanks for checking out Ockam's Microchip Add-on!
 For more information, or to try using any of
 Ockam's fully open-source components (including Rust, Elixir, and C libraries), head to the
 [GitHub repo](https://github.com/ockam-network/ockam).
 Follow along by starring the repo, and send
 us a PR!

+---

+> Didn't find what you're looking for?
+>
+> Contact us directly through the Contact menu item in the header of this page,
+>
+> or start a discussion on [GitHub](https://github.com/ockam-network/ockam/discussions).